SasView/sasmodels/doc/guide/magnetism/magnetism.rst

 with $i=\sqrt{-1}$, and $^{\ast}$ denoting the complex conjugate quantity, and
 $\times$ and $\cdot$  the vector and scalar product, respectively.

-The polarisation axis at the sample position is the determining factor and determines the scattering geometry.
 For the NSF scattering the component of the Halpern-Johnson vector parallel to $P$ contributes

 .. math::